Female cosmetic coalitions

-These seemingly divergent topics first came together in several publications attempting to explain why the world today is populated by modern Homo sapiens instead of by the equally large-brained, previously successful Neanderthals.
-An article published in the journal Current Anthropology in 2016 describes exhaustive archaeological testing of the FCC theory, including robust debate between specialists.
+These topics were first connected in several publications attempting to explain why Homo sapiens became prevalent, instead of the equally large-brained, previously successful Neanderthals.
+In 2016, the journal Current Anthropology published an article describing exhaustive archaeological testing of the FCC hypothesis, including robust debate between specialists.

 Of course, not everyone is convinced, but anthropologists are starting to take the idea seriously.
 One of its strengths is that it addresses the question of why symbolic culture evolved, rather than simply how it did so, according to Robin Dunbar from the University of Liverpool.